Photo courtesy Fibonacci Blue

 Thousands of innocent people are fleeing war-torn nations such as Iraq and Syria.
 Iraq has been ravaged by ISIS, which seized the power vacuum left behind from the Saddam Hussein regime, while Syria has been decimated by a brutal civil war.
 It’s an international humanitarian crisis, which we certainly played a role in creating, and turning our backs now is an exercise in returning to the mistakes of the past.

-The Holocaust Museum says that in 1939, 900 Jews fleeing Hitler’s Germany were denied entry into the United States, due to the fear that they were Nazi sympathizers or Communists.
-Over a quarter of them were killed in the Holocaust.
+In 1939, 900 Jews fleeing Hitler’s Germany were denied entry into the United States, due to the fear that they were Nazi sympathizers or Communists.
+Over a quarter of them ended up dying in the Holocaust.

-Since then, according to PEW researchers, America has chosen to do its part in accepting refugees escaping violence, including those from Vietnam, Cambodia, the Soviet Union, Kosovo and Iraq, among others.
+Since then, America has chosen to do its part in accepting refugees escaping violence, including those from Vietnam, Cambodia, the Soviet Union, Kosovo and Iraq, among others.

 What we are experiencing today is just the modern-day iteration of past humanitarian issues, and thankfully many Americans are rising to the occasion.